 There are other factors that should be taken into account because they have an important bearing on the situation.

 One such consideration is that psychopaths do not change.
 There is no treatment for psychopathy and, in fact, when psychopaths go to therapy, especially therapy with their partner, they often get worse!
-The therapy sessions simply give the psychopath more ammunition with which to manipulate and abuse their partner.
+The therapy sessions simply give the abusive husband or abusive wife more ammunition with which to manipulate and abuse their partner.
 And if the psychopath fools the therapist and gets the therapist on his or her side, this is just devastating for the victim.

 Victims of psychopaths often get caught up in the idea that if they can just give the manipulator enough love, care, compassion or (even worse!) if the victim can change themselves enough, the psychopath will change.
 This idea has to be given up.
 There is no hope that the psychopath will change.
 The only change they undergo is an improvement in their manipulation skills.